IBM/z_ansible_collections_doc/source/installation/install-ansible.rst

 Prerequisites
 -------------

-Before installing Ansible, ensure the required version of Python is installed on your control node.
-You can check which version needs to be installed from the Ansible Z :ref:`requirements`.
+After you have decided on an Ansible version, ensure the required version of Python is installed on the control node.
+You can review which version of Python is required by reviewing the `ansible-core support matrix`_.

 Procedures
 ----------